Frequently asked questions

 When can I view the property?

-If you want to arrange a private inspection, click on the 'Q and A' button on the property display page, select 'inspection' from the drop down at the top of the dialogue box and send a message with a suggested time and date to the vendor.
+If you want to arrange a private inspection, click on the 'Q and A' button on the property display page, select 'inspection' from the drop down at the top of the dialogue box and send a message with a suggested time and date to the agent.
 Remember not to include any personal details in the message other than your name.

-Note: your contact details (phone and email) will not be provided to the vendor when you sign up to attend an open house, only your name.
+Note: your contact details (phone and email) will not be provided to the agent when you sign up to attend an open house, only your name.
 This is to ensure no one is contacting you unless you ask them to.

 What are the obligations of sellers and buyers?

 Sale Ezy auctions take place completely online, meaning vendors and buyers aren’t in the same room to sign a contract or pay the deposit.